coppermilk/layout/README.md

 For manual installation, follow this steps:

-1. Copy content of the file `diktor` into `/usr/share/X11/xkb/symbols/ru` file.
+1. Copy content of the file `rudiktordworak` into `/usr/share/X11/xkb/symbols/ru` file.

 After chunk
 ```